4 Minute Read

 There will always be some new investing fad promising fast and easy returns.
 And while some people will make money on these schemes, the vast majority of us don’t have the time, skill or guts to avoid losing our shirts—much less build any actual wealth with these tactics.

-The truth is, when it comes to retirement investing, nothing replaces the time-tested investing strategy of building wealth over time:
+The truth is, when it comes to retirement investing, nothing replaces the Dave's investing strategy of building wealth over time:

 - Begin investing as early as you can.
 Compound interest takes time to work its magic.